Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 Hopefully, you're starting to see why writing a quick macro can really cut down on repeated boilerplate code, and we're really only making a quick toy macro to demonstrate the power they provide!

-You might be wondering if we can use repeats to reduce the number of arms we have.
+You might be wondering if we can use repeats to reduce the number of match arms we have.

 We unfortunately can't do things like treat the first or last element of a repeat differently using macro repeats *undecided look*,